-- There should be disclosure in the annual report and accounts of all connections and relationships (past and present) between directors and controlling shareholders. - The existence of any relationship agreements between a company and its controlling shareholder should be disclosed. - The chair should not have any connection to the controlling shareholder.
+- there should be disclosure in the annual report and accounts of all connections and relationships (past and present) between directors and controlling shareholders - the existence of any relationship agreements between a company and its controlling shareholder should be disclosed; and - the chair should not have any connection to the controlling shareholder.

-Where the controlling shareholder owns or controls, singly or jointly, more than 50 per cent of the voting rights, the board should be sensitive to the votes and interests of the non-controlling shareholders, particularly where there is significant misalignment between the controlling shareholder and other shareholders.
+Where the controlling shareholder owns or controls, singly or jointly, more than 50% of the voting rights, the board should be sensitive to the votes and interests of the non-controlling shareholders, particularly where there is significant misalignment between the controlling shareholder and other shareholders.
+Companies should also disclose how the board will manage any other competing interests that may arise from the existence of a controlling shareholder.